insight-creative/fox-structures/README.md

 ### Icons

 There are three sets of icons available to the site.
 The main category icons (agricultural, commercial, equestrian, residential and storage) included using [Icomoon](http://icomoon.io).
 The social media icons are included using the [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) icons.
-The defualt Bootstrap icons are also available.
-All of the associated style and font files are in the `css` and `font` folders.
+The default Bootstrap icons are also available.
+All of the associated style and font files are in the `/css` and `/font` folders.